 - 1.2.4.
 The woodland margin to the south and east boundaries is identified as sensitive to changes in land management. - 1.2.5.
 The tranquillity and predominant rural character of the area is at potential risk from new development. - 1.2.6.
 The skyline defined by Birch Wood and How Wood for views from the south and east are sensitive to potential visual impacts from new development. - 1.2.7.
-Wildlife habitats associated with Birch Wood and How Wood. - 1.2.8.
+Wildlife habitats associated with Birch Wood and How Wood are sensitive to change. - 1.2.8.
 Overall the proposed application site exhibits a moderate sensitivity to change in landscape character and visual characteristics.
-Within the study area the sense of tranquillity is high however inter-visibility is low.
-Opportunities are apparent to overcome potential impacts through appropriate siting of development, and design considerations including landscape enhancement and other mitigation measures. - 1.2.9.
-The local footpath (HCC FP3) to the east and grade II used Burston Manor represent the most sensitive visual receptors.
+Within the study area the sense of tranquillity is high however, inter-visibility is low.
+Opportunities are apparent to overcome potential impacts through the appropriate siting of development, and design considerations including landscape enhancement and other mitigation measures. - 1.2.9.
+The local footpath (HCC FP3) to the east and Grade II Listed Burston Manor represent the most sensitive visual receptors. - 1.2.10.
+The views across the site from Burston Manor House and gardens.